msudhanshu/Movieyapa/Assets/Movie/MovieReadMe.txt

 Effect:
-replace face with different actor.... extra reward question.. as such asset making  is tought or put effects only on face.. or remove face with white background.... we can upload image with a binary mask, then shader can take care of rest unhide blocks.. as effect
+replace face with different actor.... extra reward question.. as such asset making  is tough or put effects only on face.. or remove face with white background.... we can upload image with a binary mask, then shader can take care of rest unhide blocks.. as effect